Meet the Faculty & Staff

 California State University, Fullerton, CA

-Prior to joining the Westerly Community, Ms. Estrada taught kindergarten in the public school setting for 12 years.
+Prior to joining the Westerly Community, Mrs. Estrada taught kindergarten in the public school setting for 11 years.
 She began teaching Kindergarten at Westerly in 2007.
-Along with being part of The Academic Committee and Grade Level Annual Fund Chair, Lorelei is also the Parent Education Night Chair.
+Along with being part of the Green Team and Sustainability committee, Mrs. Estrada is also the liason for CSULB and the internship program.
+Additionally, she also assists in maintaining the school garden by overseeing the afterschool Garden Club.

-Ms. Estrada believes all students have the potential to become life-long learners.
-The key to accomplishing this is to create an environment where children feel safe and secure enough to take those social and academic risks needed to move on to the next level.
-Students that are embraced for their differences and unique ideas are able to flourish in a safe and trustworthy environment.
-Preparing students for the 21st Century requires educational institutions to think outside of the box.
-Reading, writing, and math are no longer enough to prepare the children of today for tomorrow’s world.
+Mrs. Estrada believes all students have the potential to become life-long learners.
+The key to accomplishing this is to create an environment where children feel safe and secure enough to take the social and academic risks needed to push themselves out of their comfort zone.
+She feels if students are embraced for their differences and unique ideas they will have the self-confidence needed to flourish.

 Jewelry-Maker, Healthy Living Advocate, Passionate Reader